 This research records the achievements of Energy Efficiency Appliance and Equipment Standards and Labelling Programmes (EES&L) programmes.
 It was first published in 2015, updated in 2016 and has now been extensively revised in 2021 in collaboration with the IEA.

-National EESL programs have been in existence since the 1970s and have grown since this date, so that now EESL programs operate in more than 120 countries.
+EES&L programmes are amongst the longest running and most widely adopted type of national energy efficiency program.
+National EES&L programs have been in existence since the 1970s and have grown since this date, so that now EESL programs operate in more than 120 countries.
 While the design and coverage of EESL programs vary according to national circumstances, they provide the cornerstone of most national energy and climate change mitigation programs.

 The 2021 update was undertaken by 4E with the assistance of IEA staff with the aim of supporting energy efficiency initiatives under COP26.